 By Easy Stages Across the Pacific: Polynesian Voyaging Ancestors and the Andite Sailor Tradition

-Polynesian oral tradition preserves the memory of voyaging ancestor-heroes who arrived from the west in great canoes, taught navigation, fishing, and agriculture, and left lasting lineages.
+Polynesian oral tradition preserves the memory of voyaging ancestors who arrived from the west in great canoes, taught navigation, fishing, and agriculture, and left lasting lineages.
 The Urantia Book documents Andite sailors crossing the Pacific 'by easy stages, tarrying on the many islands' that were then 'more numerous and larger than now'.
-The specific match between UB-documented ancient sailor-teachers and Polynesian voyaging-ancestor tradition is one of the most direct euhemerist candidates in Pacific mythology.
+The match between the sailor-teachers the Urantia Book describes and the voyaging ancestors of Polynesian tradition is one of the most direct euhemerist candidates in Pacific mythology.

 Andite Pacific sailor-teachers = Polynesian voyaging ancestor-heroes